sokool/authorize/README.md

 # Authorize Module for Zendd Framework 2

-Mint-Software Authorize module is based on RBAC implementation
+MintSoft Authorize module is based on **RBAC** approach, which restricting system access to authorized users.
+Generally this module will let you easy manage access to your system resources.